How a growing homeownership rate is good for Detroit

 Anika Goss, CEO of Detroit Future City, joins Detroit Today to talk about recent census data and population decline.

-Houses in the Live6 neighborhood.
+Houses in Detroit's Live6 neighborhood.

 Census data recently revealed that a majority of Detroit residents are once again homeowners, not renters.